dapplo/Dapplo.HttpExtensions/README.md

-In 0.5.x The configuration logic for the converters was changed In 0.6.x the Json and OAuth support were removed from the main package In 0.7.x doesn't have changes (switched to 0.8 by mistake) In 0.8.x the project / build was changed to use the new csproj
+In 0.5.x The configuration logic for the converters was changed In 0.6.x the Json and OAuth support were removed from the main package In 0.7.x doesn't have changes (switched to 0.8 by mistake) In 0.8.x the project / build was changed to use the new csproj, build with VS2017 15.3 (due to csproj limitations in 15.2)